remixtures/encryptiondecryption/README.md

-Command-line based Hyperskill project that implements two simple encryption algorithms.
-Shift Algorithm, the first, is based on the Caesar Cipher, replaces each letter by a given number of positions down the alphabet.
-Unicode algorithm, the second, is based on the Unicode table and adds a fixed ASCII (Unicode) value of each character of a message.
+Command-line based Hyperskill project that uses two simple encryption algorithms for implementing the Caesar Cypher technique:

+1. Shift Algorithm replaces each letter by a given number of positions down the alphabet.
+2. Unicode algorithm adds a fixed ASCII (Unicode) value of each character of a message.

 Optional command line arguments (can be entered in different positions):